aldijanaa/SVVT-Project/README.md

   - View size guide

 2. Smoke Test
-  - Whole process from selecting the product to buying it was showed.
+  - Process from selecting the product, choosing the right color and size to the buying process was demonstrated.

  <br />
   <br />